Is Long-Term Disability Always Taxable?

 Long-term disability benefits and Social Security disability back pay can both be taxable.

-If you receive LTD payments as an employment benefit, you'll owe income taxes on those payments, because the premiums for the LTD policy were paid for with before-tax dollars (your employer paid for the policy through an employer-provided group plan).
+If your employer pays 100% of your LTD premiums as part of a group plan, you’ll owe income taxes on all of the resulting LTD payments, because the premiums for the policy were paid for with before-tax dollars.

 If you happen to have an individual LTD plan that you pay for with your own after-tax dollars, you won't pay taxes on the LTD benefits, since they're not considered taxable income.

-Do I Have to Pay Taxes on the Back Pay I Give to the LTD Company?
+Do I Have to Pay Taxes on Social Security Back Pay I Give to the LTD Company?

-Most people will have paid taxes on their LTD benefits, and then they'll have to pay taxes on their Social Security back pay.
-But you may have to pay the LTD company the full, gross amount of the back pay (not subtracting what you paid for taxes).
-Fortunately, the IRS does allow you to take a deduction for the amount of back pay you included in your income.
-But talk to a tax professional if you find yourself in this position; this is where things get very complicated.
+Most people will have paid taxes on their LTD benefits, and then they'll have to pay taxes on their Social Security back benefits.
+But you may have to pay the LTD company the full, gross amount of the past-due benefits (not subtracting what you paid for taxes).
+Fortunately, the IRS can allow you to deduct (or receive credit for) the amount of Social Security benefits that you had to give back to the LTD insurer on your income tax return.

 Is Long-Term Disability Considered Earned Income?

-If you're going to claim the Earned Income Tax Credit (EITC), you need to know which types of income are considered "earned" (meaning you worked for them), rather than "unearned."
+If you’re going to claim the Earned Income Tax Credit (EITC), you need to know which types of LTD payments are considered "earned income" (meaning you worked for them) rather than "unearned income."

 Spreading Out Social Security Backpay to Lower Your Taxes